awsdocs/amazon-kendra-developer-guide/doc_source/create-index.md

        index_id = index_response["Id"]

-       print("Wait for Kendra to create the index.")
+       print("Wait for Amazon Kendra to create the index.")

        while True:
-           # Get index description
+           # Get the details of the index, such as the status
            index_description = kendra.describe_index(
                Id = index_id
            )
-           # If status is not CREATING quit
+           # If status is not CREATING, then quit
            status = index_description["Status"]
            print(" Creating index.
 Status: "+status)
            if status != "CREATING":
                break
            time.sleep(60)